 We host a minimum of 3 guests per fishing package and limit up to 6 guests.

 Weekly schedule: Arrive at Kodiak fish camp on Monday morning and depart camp on Saturday morning.

-Fishing Package Includes: Guide service, accommodations (double occupancy) comfortable wilderness ocean-front house, all meals, daily appetizers, packed lunches, beverages, daily fishing charters, all gear/tackle, transportation to and from many salmon and trout streams, and fish processing (fillet, vacuum seal, and freeze) one 50 lbs. airline approved travel box of your sport caught fish.
+Fishing Package Includes: Guide service, accommodations (double occupancy) comfortable wilderness ocean-front house, all meals, daily appetizers, packed lunches, beverages, daily fishing charters, spin fishing gear, transportation to and from many salmon and trout streams, and fish processing (fillet, vacuum seal, and freeze) one 50 lbs. airline approved travel box of your sport caught fish.
 Kodiak Brown bear and wildlife viewing tours are available.
 Fly rod rental available.

 What to bring: Layered clothes, medium weight jacket, rain gear, gloves, hat, polarized glasses, chap-stick, bug repellant, sunscreen, camera, rubber boots, breathable quality chest waders and quality boots, favorite fly fishing rod for freshwater fishing, and personal gear.